 Every year businesses spend billions of dollars protecting user identities.
 Indeed, the industry invests in many password security awareness events like World Password Day, but it spends very little on machine identity protection.
 Cybercriminals see this vulnerability and target the much more powerful and valuable machine identities for the access they grant across corporate networks.

-“I think we need to expand events like World Password Day to include machine identities so that we can educate and encourage businesses to improve their machine identity protection practices and avoid unnecessary security risks,” says Kevin Bocek, vice president of security strategy and threat intelligence at Venafi.
-“As the number of machines in businesses continues to grow, protecting machine identities become even more critical.”
+“I think we need to expand events like World Password Day to include machine identities so that we can educate and encourage businesses to improve their machine identity management practices and avoid unnecessary security risks,” says Kevin Bocek, vice president of security strategy and threat intelligence at Venafi.
+“As the number of machines in businesses continues to grow, managing machine identities become even more critical.”

 A good first step for many organizations is to learn how they use machine identities on networks.